 Workers in the US spend 6.3 hours a day checking their email.
 In basic math, that comes out to… a whole lot, right?
 Making sure your recipient got the message is more complex than ever!
 Your goal is to make sure your reader is engaged and ultimately, heading over to your website.

 Speaking of website, if you own a small business, you must be online.
-You can easily create a website for free and use it to promote your craft.
+You can easily create a website for free, connect your email to your Wix website, and use it to promote your craft.
 But that’s only the first step on the road to success; you’ll need to drive quality traffic of the right audience.
 Email marketing, is one marketing strategy that gives you access to a reader’s most personal space, making it the most efficient source of communication out there.

 10 email marketing tips you should know

 01. Judge an email by its subject line

 The subject line of your email is the first thing your recipient sees.
 That powerful line will either lead them to open your mail or take it out to trash.